 You must inform the department if your cat or dog has any medical conditions when you apply for an import permit.
 The veterinary medical form

 PDF [352 KB]Word [40 KB] must be completed by your veterinarian and submitted with the import permit application.

 If your cat or dog has been diagnosed with a medical condition after the import permit has been granted, please notify the department as soon as possible.
 This will ensure that the welfare and medical requirements of your pet are met while in our care.
 Additional fees may be charged if your pet requires a higher level of care.

 What is an approved country and how do I know which country group applies to my animal’s import?

 An approved country is any country, administrative region or territory from which Australia allows the import of cats and dogs and their semen.
-Approved countries are divided into groups 1, 2 and 3, each with different import conditions.
+Approved countries are divided into three groups, each with different import conditions.
 The

 glossary of terms lists the countries in each group.